-In order to raise fees due in District Court to file a complaint for relief from the U.S. Department of Homeland Security, Church Publishing has created a new fund where donations are deposited in a reference account earmarked to pay for filing, process service, and materials here.
+In order to raise fees due in U.S. District Court to file a complaint for relief from The Department of Homeland Security, ▲Church Publishing has created a new fund where donations are deposited in a reference account earmarked to pay for filing, process service, and materials here.

-Church Publishing filed a formal Freedom of Information Act request to The U.S. Department of Homeland Security’s Office of Intelligence and Analysis August 11, 2014.
+▲Church Publishing filed a Freedom of Information Act request to The U.S. Department of Homeland Security Office of Intelligence and Analysis August 11, 2014.
 Twenty days later this request was acknowledge and assigned identifier 2014-IAFO-0246.

 This expectation passed without receipt of notification or records thus the Office of Intelligence and Analysis (I&A) was called December 22, 2014.
-After speaking to the FOIA Officer in charge of the request a new date December 24, 2014 was expected for approval from General Counsel for release of these documents in two parts.
-After this date went unfulfilled Church Publishing would again call December 29, 2014 but sent a reminder in writing December 26, 2014 to The Department of Homeland Security.
+After speaking to the Officer in charge a new date, December 24, 2014, was expected for approval from General Counsel to release these documents in two parts.
+After that date went unfulfilled ▲Church Publishing would call again on December 29, 2014 but sent a reminder in writing December 26, 2014 to The Department of Homeland Security.

 Part 552 sub-part (a)(6)(A) of The Freedom of Information Act amended in 2007 by the “Openness Promotes Effectiveness in our National Government Act” states:

 Each agency, upon any request for records made under paragraph (1), (2), or (3) of this subsection, shall- (ii) make a determination with respect to any appeal within twenty days (excepting Saturdays, Sundays, and legal public holidays) after the receipt of such appeal.
 If on appeal the denial of the request for records is in whole or in part upheld, the agency shall notify the person making such request of the provisions for judicial review of that determination under paragraph (4) of this subsection.